keshavpj1711/GoTast/6StructsInterfaces/README.md

     - Reusing code becomes a problem
     - Testing becomes complex
 - **Highly decoupled code**: basically when different part of your code are not heavily linked.

+# Table driven tests

+Table driven tests can be a great item in your toolbox, but be sure that you have a need for the extra noise in the tests.
+They are a great fit when you wish to test various implementations of an interface, or if the data being passed in to a function has lots of different requirements that need testing.

+To see how easily that is actually try addding a triangle.